This post was most recently updated on August 26th, 2022.5 min read.

-Due to the outbreak of Corona-virus, there’s a sudden influx of people working remotely.
-As someone, who has only recently gone through the transformation from a regular office worker (with an actual assigned desk and all that classic stuff), to a full-time remote worker, I thought I could share some of my experiences on how to survive WFH (that’s Working From Home for those of you who’re even newer to this stuff than I am!)
+Due to the outbreak of the Coronavirus, there’s a sudden influx of people working remotely.
+As someone, who has only recently gone through the transformation from a regular office worker (with an assigned desk and all that classic stuff) to a full-time remote worker, I thought I could share some of my experiences on how to survive WFH (that’s Working From Home for those of you who’re even newer to this stuff than I am!)

 Up until recently, I used to work at Valo’s Montreal office.
 The office was always vibrant, often quite full of people.
 But about half a year ago I moved back to Finland with my family – the change from the office in Montréal to working alone in a dark room in the middle of a forest in Finland was rather big.

 However, a horrible thing like a worldwide viral pandemic outbreak is apparently forcing quite a few other people into the same situation.
-In the wake of restrictions to travelling and public gatherings (and the actual health risk), different organizations have been speeding up their transformation to a more remote-friendly working culture.
+In the wake of restrictions on traveling and public gatherings (and the actual health risk), different organizations have been speeding up their transformation to a more remote-friendly working culture.

 Tech behemoths like Google and Microsoft are embracing, and even contributing to this cultural shift.
 Not only are they encouraging their own workforce to work from home, but they’re also doing their best to help their potential customers to do the same.